Graviton-Code-Editor/website/docs/dev/api/dialog.md

 ---

-Dialog allows you to create small sized windows with a title, content and buttons.
+Dialogs allow you to create small sized windows with a title, content and buttons.

 Options interface: